tls-attestation/draft-tls-attestation/draft-fossati-tls-attestation.md

 We use the TLS Identity Key (TIK) which is either a stand-alone key or is identical to the certificate's private key (see {{tik}}).
-This key is attested, with attestation being carried by the Certificate message.
+This key is attested, with attestation being carried in the Certificate message.
 Following that, the peer being attested proves possession of the private key using the CertificateVerify message.

 Depending on the use case, the protocol supports peer authentication using attestation only, or using both attestation and a regular public